The break up of large blocks

 In the 1880s, fuelled by increasing immigration and investment, Brisbane was growing at a colossal rate.
 Immigration from Britain to Queensland was second only to Canada.

 In the 10 years between 1881 and 1891, the population surged from 37,000 to 88,000, an increase of 137%.
 There was a resulting ongoing strong demand for residential land and the large blocks purchased back in initial land sales in the 1860s were gradually broken up.
 These were typically around 6 to 9 acres.
 Some owners owned adjacent blocks giving rise to larger subdivisions.

 Usually sales were by auction with most lots sold on the day.
 Lunch was often provided.

 Judge Edmund Sheppard was born in Somerset, England and came to Queensland via Sydney.
 He was Puisne Judge of the Supreme Court of Queensland from 1874 until 1882.
 He lived in his house “Hazelwood” until he returned to England on absence due to ill health.
-The court complex in Townsville, opened in 1975, was named after him in recognition of his being the first Northern Judge of the court.
+The house was located well back from Gladstone Road on today’s Beaconsfield Street, with fine views of the Brisbane River.